metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `bypassrls` (Boolean) Whether a role bypasses every row-level security (RLS) policy.Default is 'false'.
+- `bypassrls` (Boolean) Whether a role bypasses every row-level security (RLS) policy.
+Default is 'false'.
 - `comment` (String) Description of the role
-- `connection_limit` (Number) If the role can log in, this specifies how many concurrentconnections the role can make. '-1' (the default) means no limit.
+- `connection_limit` (Number) If the role can log in, this specifies how many concurrent connections the role can make. '-1' (the default) means no limit.
-- `createdb` (Boolean) When set to 'true', the role being defined will be allowed to createnew databases.
-Specifying 'false' (default) will deny a role theability to create databases.
+- `createdb` (Boolean) When set to 'true', the role being defined will be allowed to create new databases.
+Specifying 'false' (default) will deny a role the ability to create databases.
-- `createrole` (Boolean) Whether the role will be permitted to create, alter, drop, commenton, change the security label for, and grant or revoke membership inother roles.
+- `createrole` (Boolean) Whether the role will be permitted to create, alter, drop, comment on, change the security label for, and grant or revoke membership in other roles.
 Default is 'false'.
 - `disable_password` (Boolean) DisablePassword indicates that a role's password should be set to NULL in Postgres
 - `ensure` (String) Ensure the role is 'present' or 'absent' - defaults to 'present'
-- `in_roles` (List of String) List of one or more existing roles to which this role will beimmediately added as a new member.
+- `in_roles` (List of String) List of one or more existing roles to which this role will be immediately added as a new member.
 Default empty.
-- `inherit` (Boolean) Whether a role 'inherits' the privileges of roles it is a member of.Defaults is 'true'.
+- `inherit` (Boolean) Whether a role 'inherits' the privileges of roles it is a member of.
+Defaults is 'true'.
 - `login` (Boolean) Whether the role is allowed to log in.
-A role having the 'login'attribute can be thought of as a user.
-Roles without this attributeare useful for managing database privileges, but are not users inthe usual sense of the word.
+A role having the 'login' attribute can be thought of as a user.
+Roles without this attribute are useful for managing database privileges, but are not users in the usual sense of the word.
 Default is 'false'.
-- `password_secret` (Attributes) Secret containing the password of the role (if present)If null, the password will be ignored unless DisablePassword is set (see [below for nested schema](#nestedatt--spec--managed--roles--password_secret))
+- `password_secret` (Attributes) Secret containing the password of the role (if present) If null, the password will be ignored unless DisablePassword is set (see [below for nested schema](#nestedatt--spec--managed--roles--password_secret))
 - `replication` (Boolean) Whether a role is a replication role.
-A role must have thisattribute (or be a superuser) in order to be able to connect to theserver in replication mode (physical or logical replication) and inorder to be able to create or drop replication slots.
-A role havingthe 'replication' attribute is a very highly privileged role, andshould only be used on roles actually used for replication.
-Defaultis 'false'.
+A role must have this attribute (or be a superuser) in order to be able to connect to the server in replication mode (physical or logical replication) and in order to be able to create or drop replication slots.
+A role having the 'replication' attribute is a very highly privileged role, and should only be used on roles actually used for replication.
+Default is 'false'.
-- `superuser` (Boolean) Whether the role is a 'superuser' who can override all accessrestrictions within the database - superuser status is dangerous andshould be used only when really needed.
-You must yourself be asuperuser to create a new superuser.
+- `superuser` (Boolean) Whether the role is a 'superuser' who can override all access restrictions within the database - superuser status is dangerous and should be used only when really needed.
+You must yourself be a superuser to create a new superuser.
 Defaults is 'false'.
-- `valid_until` (String) Date and time after which the role's password is no longer valid.When omitted, the password will never expire (default).
+- `valid_until` (String) Date and time after which the role's password is no longer valid.
+When omitted, the password will never expire (default).

 <a id="nestedatt--spec--managed--roles--password_secret"></a>
 ### Nested Schema for `spec.managed.roles.password_secret`